Outpace

 Design a learner-first coaching experience, define the structure for new “Sprints” (interactive courses), and build scalable foundations for both learners and coaches.

-• Directed vision exploration, workshops, and design strategy.
+Directed zero-to-one vision exploration, workshops, and design strategy.

 Approach